MoonByTheSea is passionate about Deaf rights and American Sign Language.

 ASL options in Detroit, Michigan range from introductory ASL classes to degrees in ASL/English interpreting.
-If you're looking for ASL classes in Michigan outside of the Detroit area, please see the separate Michigan guide here.
 If you know of other programs not listed, please let me know in the comments section at the bottom of this page.

 Colleges with ASL and Interpreter Training Programs